Skip to main content

 Yes, Databricks Mosaic AI Agent Framework is good for agent work.
 Users particularly appreciate native unity catalog governance enforces row/column-level access, lineage, and audit trails on every agent interaction, meeting compliance requirements without bolt-on tooling.
 However, keep in mind requires comprehensive databricks platform commitment, limiting architectural flexibility for multi-cloud or hybrid teams not already invested in the lakehouse ecosystem.

-How much does Databricks Mosaic AI Agent Framework cost?
+Is Databricks Mosaic AI Agent Framework free?

 Who should use Databricks Mosaic AI Agent Framework?